-Farmer protests: Bharat Bandh today from 11 am, police warn of strict action against protestors
+Bharat Bandh: Trains stopped, roads blocked; AAP alleges Arvind Kejriwal under house arrest

 The police of Delhi and Haryana have issued separate travel and traffic advisories for people looking to enter or leave the Capital.

 A Bharat Bandh, or a countrywide shutdown, has been called by the farmers who are protesting against the new agricultural laws on Tuesday from 11 am to 3 pm.
-As part of the agitation, farmers said they would block all the roads leading up to Delhi.
-The toll plazas will also be occupied.
+Protestors in West Bengal and Maharashtra stopped trains.
+In Gujarat, protesting groups blocked three highways.

+The Aam Aadmi Party, meanwhile, alleged that Delhi Chief Minister Arvind Kejriwal was put under house arrest by the police after he went to meet the farmers at Singhu border on Monday.

 The Delhi Police warned of strict action against protestors who disrupt traffic, or force others to participate in the agitation.
 Farmer leaders, however, said the Bharat Bandh will be peaceful, and no shops and establishments will be forcibly closed.